 Death is never easy.
 Your loved ones are tasked with the job of rebuilding their lives, while burdened with the financial stress that so often accompanies tragic loss.
-It is essential that your have a plan in place to provide for your family and others than are dependent on you in the event of your death.
+It is essential that you have a plan in place to provide for your family and others that are dependent on you in the event of your death.

 If you are invested in an official retirement product, when retire you will have the option of transferring all or part of your retirement benefit to a product that will pay you a pension in retirement, such as a guaranteed or living life annuity.
 Living annuities allow you to leave your investment to beneficiaries, while guaranteed life annuities stop when you die.

 A unit trust does not require any beneficiaries.
 The investments proceeds go to your estate once upon death and may be subject to estate duty.
 An estate valued at more than $256000 is charged a 20% duty by SARS.
 Your estate’s executor will distribute all of your assets, which includes any unit trust investments, according to the provisions stated in your Will.